IT Governance: Definition, Frameworks, And Best Practices

 5. CMMI

-The Capability Maturity Model Integration (CMMI) model helps organizations effectuate process improvement and develop behaviors that decrease risks in service, product, and software development.
+The Capability Maturity Model Integration (CMMI) model helps organizations drive process improvement and develop behaviors that decrease risks in service, product, and software development.
+Administered by the CMMI Institute — a subsidiary of ISACA — the current version is CMMI V3.0, released in April 2023.

 1. Initial.